reservemedia/ios-codetest/README.md

 ### Search Modal

-We recommend utilizing the [Google Places Autocomplete API](https://developers.google.com/places/web-service/autocomplete) to generate search results when a user starts typing in a city name.
+- We recommend using [Google Places Autocomplete API](https://developers.google.com/places/web-service/autocomplete) to generate search results when a user starts typing in a city name.
 However, you have freedom to implement this however you like.

 ### City Detail